syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/16.migrate-to-ceph/docs.en.md

 #### 5. Replace mount points

 All will be done in fstab, or you prefer to do it manually.
-And this is good idea to comment (not to delete) the old lines in fstab till you be sure about it
+And this is good idea to comment (not to delete) the old lines in fstab until you are sure about it.
+Then you'll need to mount the 2 mountpoints manually here, or reboot.

 ```shell
 root@test-qb-to-ceph:~# cat /etc/fstab